sseanik/Document-Reconstructor/README.md

 **Structural Similarity**

 The structural similarity (SSIM) index is a way of predicting the perceived quality of images.
 SSIM is used to measure the similarity between two images, and acts as a measurement.
-Structural similarity in this instance, works more as a percept-based model which considers image degradation as perceived change in structural information.
+Structural similarity in this instance, works more as a perception-based model which considers image degradation as a perceived change in structural information.
 It also involves both luminance masking and contrast masking.
 Structural information itself, is the notion that pixels have strong 'inter-dependencies', especially when they have neighbours.
 These dependencies carry important information about the visual structure.

 **Image Segmentation**